jk11demo/COMP5202/content/Week01/notes-csharp.md

 ---
 layout: default
 semester: Semester 17B
-coursecode: COMP502
+coursecode: COMP5202
 coursename: Fundamentals of Programming
-permalink: /notes-csharp
+permalink: /week01-csharp
 ---

 # Week 01:
-## First time C# - Install dotnet SDK (only once)
+## First-time C# - Install dotnet SDK (only once)

-To start working with C# you will need to install the `dotnet SDK`, so that you can compile (run and see) your application.
+To start working with C#, you will need to install the `dotnet core SDK`, so that you can compile (run and see) your application.

-The best way to see how to install it is to follow the instructions directly from microsoft.
+The best way to see how to install it is to follow the instructions directly from Microsoft.

 Select the right page for the Operating System you are using: